 How you became a dancer?
 I found my love for dance at the age of 4 years old.
 I loved to do splits and turns so my mom put me in a dance class; and I never stopped!!!

 What special performance skills do you have?
 My strengths in performance skills is my stage presence and flexibility.
-I love to entertain and perform with high energy and difficult tricks.
+Additionally, I love to entertain and perform with high energy and difficult tricks.

 What were your favorite performances?
 My favorite performance was last years’ Inspire Dance Nationals.
 I worked very hard on my solo and was determined to make it my best performance all year.
-I placed 2nd in the Crystal Showcase with a Diamond Elite adjudication.
+Also, I placed 2nd in the Crystal Showcase with a Diamond Elite adjudication.
 At the same Nationals, I was able to perform with the Inspire All Star Team.
-We trained all week long with dance professionals to learn an amazing routine that we performed as the opening number!
+Furthermore, we trained all week long with dance professionals to learn an amazing routine that we performed as the opening number!

 What was the best advice you received in dance?
 The best advice I have ever received in dance is to find the meaning and purpose behind every move I do.
 I dance because it is my passion.
 Someone once told me that nobody can ever take my passion away.
 Just be yourself and strive to be a better dancer than you were yesterday.